 Digital records competencies for staff in government agencies

-The object of the project was to contribute to create a broadly applicable Capability Matrix for digital information and records management (IRM) that can be used by individuals and organisations to identify the skills and knowledge needed to flourish in the digital age as professional information and records managers.
+The object of the project was to create a broadly applicable Capability Matrix for digital information and records management (IRM) that can be used by individuals and organisations to identify the skills and knowledge needed to flourish in the digital age as professional information and records managers.

-The project aimed to review and test the work of the NAA’s Capability Matrix v.2 for application in a broader context and build on the matrix to creat a tool that can be used by other jurisdictions and levels of government/authority.
+The project aimed to review and test the work of the NAA’s Capability Matrix v.2 for application in a broader context and build on the matrix to create a tool that can be used by other jurisdictions and levels of government/authority.